Would you know what to do if your boss tells you to “fast track this project”?

 Example sentence: “The new product flopped.
 Maybe we missed something important in our market research.
 Anyway, it’s back to the drawing board for us!”

 Meaning: To meet briefly or contact someone.

 Example sentence: “We’ve given everyone their work assignments.
-Let’s just base to follow up on progress next week.”
+Let’s touch base to follow up on progress next week.”

 Throw a wrench into the plan

 Meaning: To prevent a situation from happening smoothly by deliberately causing a problem.

 Example sentence: “The CEO’s decision to cut the budget in half threw a wrench into our plans.
 We need to review project cost and logistics so we’re moving the launch to next year.”

 Meaning: To take on a responsibility.
 If someone says “you need to step up” or “you need to step up to the plate”, they’re saying you need to improve your performance or attitude, show responsibility, or control the current situation.

 Example sentence: “The president of the company stepped up to the plate and resigned this morning.
 A group of women who were former employees of the company accused management of sexual harassment and discrimination last week.”

 Meaning: Saying this means that you have too many tasks or responsibilities (or even worries) at the moment.
 This line can be used interchangeably with “I’m swamped”.